gogza/jot/README.txt

 == FEATURES/PROBLEMS:

-* configure jot to work with checkvist
+* configure jot to work with Checkvist
-* add items to a list at the command line
+* switch between lists on Checkvist
+* display hierarchical lists

 == SYNOPSIS:

+  #configure jot for Checkvist
+  jot config -e <your email address> -a <your Checkvist API key>

+  #display your checklists
-  jot "Wash the car"
+  jot lists

+  # * list One
+  #   list Two

+  #change the current list to list_two
+  jot lists T # matches Regular expressions

+  #   list One
+  # * list Two

+  #show the list contents
-  jot "Mow the lawn"
+  jot

+  #   thing to do 1
+  #   thing to do 2
+  #     thing to do 3 - thing to do 2 depends on me!
+  #   thing to do 4

 == REQUIREMENTS: